Like every person who is self-critical, finding your way to improve yourself can differ depending on the role and responsibilities you have.

 Overall there isn’t a single way to develop this, as it’s something personal, and we all have different goals and expectations about the future, so the bias can't be removed from this equation.

-So, allow yourself to fail, try again, and whatever felt like a good metric in the past can be meaningless towards the future.
+So, allow yourself to fail, try again, and whatever felt like a good metric in the past can be meaningless in the future.